 NOTE: Analogous to operation invocation by the communicating entity at the Interworked Device also operation invocation by the Interworked Device at another device (oneM2M native or interworked) can happen.
 This case is not supported in the current release.

-Operations are represented in the oneM2M systems with one or two types of resources, both of them being specialized <flexContainer> resources.
+Operations are represented in the oneM2M System with one or two types of resources, both of them being specialized <flexContainer> resources.

 The first type exists for every operation and is used to invoke the operation: